DataLab-Platform/DataLab/doc/features/image/menu/operation.rst

     Create a new image which is the result of rotating (90°, 270° or arbitrary angle) or flipping (horizontally or vertically) data.

+Distribute on a grid
+    Distribute selected images on a regular grid.

+Reset image positions
+    Reset selected image positions to first image (x0, y0) coordinates.

 Resize
     Create a new image which is a resized version of each selected image.